hosnerm/docs-opmanual_duckietown/book/opmanual_duckietown/04-duckietown-appearance-specifications.md

-# Duckietown Appearance Specification {#duckietown-specs status=beta}
+# Appearance Specifications {#dt-ops-appearance-specifications status=beta}

 This document describes the Duckietown specification.
 These are a set of rules for which a functional system has been verified.
+This means that if these rules are followed while building a Duckietown, Duckiebots will (most probably!) work.

 Any Duckietown not adhering to the rules described here cannot call itself a "Duckietown", since it is not one.